NEW Holiday Horsepower Sale Shop Now

 The nose of the standard early model cam “12” is very different from the later model hydraulic roller “08”.
 The nose of the hydraulic roller “08” is necked down to accommodate the cam retention plate.
 The “07” is an LT1/LT4 shaft which has a longer dowel pin and a center hole for the distributor.
 Be sure to check the diameter and depth of the hole in the front, as well as the length of the dowel pin.

-Standard Small Block Chevy -uses “12” Prefix
+Standard Small Block Chevy - uses “12” Prefix

 This is the basic engine configuration found on all small blocks from 1955 until 1987, when Chevrolet introduced the roller cam.
 It’s important to note that the 1955-1957 versions require an oiling groove to be machined into the rear cam journal, but the camshafts are interchangeable.

-OE Hydraulic Roller Small Block -uses “08” Prefix
+OE Hydraulic Roller Small Block - uses “08” Prefix

 Beginning in 1987 small block V8 engines were equipped with hydraulic roller cams.
-There are differences in the block to accommodate a cam retention thrust plate and antirotation mechanism for the lifters.
+There are differences in the block to accommodate a cam retention thrust plate and anti-rotation mechanism for the lifters.
 These blocks are identifiable by bolt holes for a cam retention plate behind the upper timing sprocket, as well as bosses and tapped holes in the lifter valley.
+The camshafts on these engines have a step nose and smaller bolt pattern on the front of the cam.
+An earlier model camshaft may be used in these blocks by using the appropriate timing chain set and adding a thrust button when using a roller cam.

-LT1 and LT4 Engine -uses “07” Prefix
+LT1 and LT4 Engine - uses “07” Prefix

 These engines are, as far as the camshaft is concerned, essentially the same as the hydraulic roller engines, with one exception.
 The distributor is driven from the front of the cam, requiring some changes in the cam core.
 There is a deeper pilot hole in the front of the cam, as well as a longer dowel pin to locate this drive.
 These engines require a special timing chain set, and they utilize a self-aligning rocker arm.
-COMP Cams® LT1 and LT4 Magnum rocker arms can be found on page 268.

 Buick Head, Splayed Valve GM and Dart Buick

-Small Block, -uses “19” Prefix
+Small Block, - uses “19” Prefix

 Buick made a small block cylinder head in the early 1980's which fits a small block.
 This head was made by Dart and is still very common in drag racing and some oval track racing.
 The camshaft is different because of the different valve arrangement in the head.
 The valve arrangement of Splayed Valve GM and Dart Buick heads are identical to the Buick, so the camshaft is the same.

-SB2 -uses “03” & “04” Prefixes
+SB2 - uses “03” & “04” Prefixes

 One of the latest versions of true race engines from GM is the SB2.
 It uses a totally different valve arrangement, and therefore a different core.
 One major item that changed is that there is a special SB2 block.
 The lifter bore spacing and lifter angle are different, specifically to work with a flat tappet for cup applications.
 When using a standard block and SB2 head, use prefix “03”.
 When using the SB2 block and the SB2 head, use prefix “04”.

-GM Gen III/LS1/LS2/LS6 -uses “54” Prefix
+GM Gen III/LS1/LS2/LS6 - uses “54” Prefix

 This engine is the first real departure from GM's original small block design.
 Almost none of the parts carry over from previous engines.
 The camshaft is a steel roller cam, approximately 4” shorter and .300” larger in diameter, so there should be no problem with misapplications.

-Big Block -uses “11” Prefix, Gen VI Big Block -uses “01” Prefix, 8.1L Big Block -uses “46” Prefix
+Big Block - uses “11” Prefix, Gen VI Big Block - uses “01” Prefix, 8.1L Big Block - uses “46” Prefix

 This engine was introduced in 1965 and with the exception of some of the very early 1965-1966 models, which had an oiling groove in the rear journal, the camshafts are interchangeable.
 This includes all of the big blocks, including the Mark V, with just about any style cylinder head until the 454-502 Gen VI was introduced in 1996.
 This engine is similar to the earlier standard big block.
 The heads are interchangeable, but there is nonadjustable valve train.
 It is equipped with a hydraulic roller camshaft.
 There is a positive camshaft retaining plate on the front, and the nose of the cam is stepped down to accept this plate.
 The lifter bosses are taller to accommodate the lifter anti-rotation plates.
 This engine will require a special timing chain set.